Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 ### AuthenticationError

-The `AuthenticationError` is used to indicate about a failure to authenticate with Azure Active Directory.
+The `AuthenticationError` is used to indicate about a failure to authenticate with Azure Active Directory (Azure AD).
 The `errorResponse` field contains more details about the specific failure.

 ## Find relevant information in error messages